cameronr/tree-sitter-zsh/README.md

 Experimental Zsh grammar for [tree-sitter](https://github.com/tree-sitter/tree-sitter).

-This is an experiemental fork of the [Bash grammar](https://github.com/tree-sitter/tree-sitter-bash).
+This is an "experiemental" fork of the [Bash grammar](https://github.com/tree-sitter/tree-sitter-bash).

-It definitely isn't correct and probably doesn't do what you want.
+I don't know what I'm doing.
+It's probably not correct and probably doesn't do what you want.

 ## Development